Practical musicianship,

 - Acoustic guitar: stable intonation, comfortable action, solid build (Yamaha/Fender tier).

-- Keys: 61+ keys if you want full arranging range; 88 weighted if piano feel matters.
+- Keys: 61+ keys for full arranging range; 88 weighted if piano feel matters.

 - MIDI: great if you record on a Mac and live in software instruments.